marivipelaez/cdr-generator/README.md

 - Generate the operator
 - Generate the users (operators, cells, schedule, wallet,...)
 - Generate the social network
-- finally with all those informations use a simulator to simulate one day There are multiple simulators possible
+- finally with all those information use a simulator to simulate one day There are multiple simulators possible
     - Iterate over the social graph
     - Go through each id and generate the cdr's according to some distributions